-1) Business Overview and Management Plans
+1) Business Overview, Liquidity and Management Plans

-We are focused on solving the challenging problems inherent in biological sample preparation, a crucial laboratory step performed by scientists worldwide working in biological life sciences research.
+Pressure BioSciences, Inc. ("We or the Company") are focused on solving the challenging problems inherent in biological sample preparation, a crucial laboratory step performed by scientists worldwide working in biological life sciences research.
 Sample preparation is a term that refers to a wide range of activities that precede most forms of scientific analysis.
 Sample preparation is often complex, time-consuming and, in our belief, one of the most error-prone steps of scientific research.
 It is a widely-used laboratory undertaking - the requirements of which drive what we believe is a large and growing worldwide market.
 We have developed and patented a novel, enabling technology platform that can control the sample preparation process.
 It is based on harnessing the unique properties of high hydrostatic pressure.
-This process, called pressure cycling technology, or PCT, uses alternating cycles of hydrostatic pressure between ambient and ultra-high levels i.e., 35,000 pounds per square inch ("psi") or greater to safely, conveniently and reproducibly control the actions of molecules in biological samples, such as cells and tissues from human, animal, plant and microbial sources.
+This process, called pressure cycling technology, or PCT, uses alternating cycles of hydrostatic pressure between ambient and ultrahigh levels i.e., 35,000 pounds per square inch ("psi") or greater to safely, conveniently and reproducibly control the actions of molecules in biological samples, such as cells and tissues from human, animal, plant and microbial sources.

-Our pressure cycling technology uses internally developed instrumentation that is capable of cycling pressure between ambient and ultra-high levels at controlled temperatures and specific time intervals, to rapidly and repeatedly control the interactions of bio-molecules, such as deoxyribonucleic acid ("DNA"), ribonucleic acid ("RNA"), proteins, lipids and small molecules.
-Our laboratory instrument, the Barocycler®, and our internally developed consumables product line, which include our Pressure Used to Lyse Samples for Extraction ("PULSE") tubes, and other processing tubes, and application specific kits such as consumable products and reagents, together make up our PCT Sample Preparation System ("PCT SPS").
+Our pressure cycling technology uses internally developed instrumentation that is capable of cycling pressure between ambient and ultrahigh levels at controlled temperatures and specific time intervals, to rapidly and repeatedly control the interactions of bio-molecules, such as deoxyribonucleic acid ("DNA"), ribonucleic acid ("RNA"), proteins, lipids and small molecules.
+Our laboratory instrument, the Barocycler[®], and our internally developed consumables product line, which include our Pressure Used to Lyse Samples for Extraction ("PULSE") tubes, and other processing tubes, and application specific kits such as consumable products and reagents, together make up our PCT Sample Preparation System ("PCT SPS").

 We have experienced negative cash flows from operations with respect to our pressure cycling technology business since our inception.
-As of March 31, 2013, we did not have adequate working capital resources to satisfy our current liabilities and as a result, there is substantial doubt regarding our ability to continue as a going concern.
+As of June 30, 2013, we did not have adequate working capital resources to satisfy our current liabilities and as a result, there is substantial doubt regarding our ability to continue as a going concern.
 The condensed consolidated financial statements do not include any adjustments related to the recoverability of assets or classifications of liabilities that might be necessary should we be unable to continue as a going concern.
-Based on our current projections, including equity financing completed subsequent to March 31, 2013, we believe our current cash resources will enable us to extend our cash resources to fund normal operations until the end of May 2013.
+The condensed consolidated financial statements or classifications of liabilities that might be necessary should we be unable to continue as a going concern.
+The condensed consolidated financial statements do not include any adjustments related to the recovery of assets or classifications of liabilities that might be necessary should we be unable to continue as a going concern.
+Based on our current projections, including equity and debt financing completed subsequent to June 30, 2013, we believe our current cash resources will enable us to extend our cash resources to fund normal operations until the end of September 2013.
 Please see Note 6, Subsequent Events.